Risheit/Scenes/docs/Usage.md

 run a function call to a different library.

 ## Using Scenes
-Scenes is run through a `ScriptReader` object.
-The calling program instantiates the `ScriptReader`, providing it with the location of the directory containing the required scripts and the directory to store modified scripts and other Scene information, along with the name of the script to load in initially.
+Scenes is run through a `Reader` object.
+The calling program instantiates the `Reader`, providing it with the location of the directory containing the required scripts and the directory to store modified scripts and other Scene information, along with the name of the script to load in initially.